ssjsaha2/ssjsaha2.github.io/index.md

    <p> <strong> Privacy Policy</strong> <p>
                   Qbank bangladesh built the Qbank bangladesh app as a Free app.
-This SERVICE is provided by Qbank bangladesh at no cost and is intended for use as is.
+This SERVICE is provided by Qbank bangladesh is intended for use as is.
     <p> This page is used to inform visitors regarding our
                   policies with the collection, use, and disclosure of Personal